celikaylin/docker-quick-guide/images-and-containers.md

 #### ⚡️ Creating
-To build A Docker file and create an image
+To build a Docker file and create an image
 ```
 docker build .
 ```